 A British survey asked drivers to list their most stressful breakdown scenarios, and ‘on the way to the airport to catch a flight’ came out well on top, with 56% of respondents citing this as the most stress-inducing situation.
 Additional unpleasant scenarios included:

-- Driving in foul weather (especially rain or snow) – 43%
+- Being out driving in foul weather (especially rain or snow) – 43%

 - Driving overseas – 31%